Akuli/jou/doc/perf.md

     return 0
 ```

-Now the program crashes when `y` is typed, even if optimizations are enabled:
+Now the program contains no UB.
+It crashes when `y` is typed, even if optimizations are enabled:

 ```
 $ ./jou -O3 asd.jou